-Video surveillance will be used, when necessary and under specific guidelines, to provide staff and law enforcement assistance in investigating and prosecuting criminal activity and violations of the Library's Code of Conduct.
+Video surveillance will be used, when necessary and under specific guidelines, to provide staff and law enforcement assistance in investigating and prosecuting criminal activity and violations of PCCLD's Library Rules of Conduct.

-Cameras will be installed to cover entrances and exits to and from the buildings, near elevators and stairs, near valuable collections or resources, public use areas, and delivery areas.
-They will not be used where staff and customers have an expectation of privacy such as inside of restrooms.
+Cameras will be installed to cover entrances and exits to and from library buildings, near elevators and stairs, near valuable collections or resources, public use areas, and delivery areas.
+They will not be used where staff and customers have a reasonable expectation of privacy such as inside of restrooms.
 There will be public notice of video surveillance equipment in use in the building.

-The Executive Director and his/her designee(s) will have access to real-time monitors and archived materials to pursue alleged violations of the Library's Code of Conduct and/or incidents of criminal activities.
-No content may be released without the express written permission of the Executive Director or his/her designee.
+The Executive Director and their designee(s) will have access to real-time video feed and archived footage to pursue alleged violations of Library Rules of Conduct and/or incidents of criminal activities.
+No content may be released without the express verbal or written permission from the Executive Director or their designee.